marouenbg/VFFVA/UserGuide.md

 	c: model name, a selection of models is provided in model folder

-	d: optional if not specified scaling (SCAIND) parameter is set to default
+	d: (optional) if not specified scaling (SCAIND) parameter is set to default

 	if set to -1, scaling is deactivated

+        e: (optional) percentage of objective function to consider

+        f: (optional) .csv file containing the indices of the reactions to optimize.

 	with openMPI 1.10.2 you might get error messages, launch the application as following: